EnrightLab/Courses-and-Practicals/WTAC_Transcriptomics_2018/Nanopore_dRNA_Seq/README.md

    read_fast5_basecaller.py -r -t 8 -f {FLOWCELL} -k {KIT} -o fastq -q 0  -i ../datasets/{YOUR-SAMPLE} -s ./
    ```

-   *Flowcell and kit information can be found in the fast5 files*
+   *Flowcell and Kit information can be found in the fast5 files*

    *With your sample data it should take around 10 mins*